ulrichando/ourcodingkiddos/STRIPE_PRODUCT_SETUP.md

 # 🚀 Stripe Product Setup Guide

-This guide will walk you through creating the three subscription products needed for Our Coding Kiddos.
+This guide will walk you through creating the three subscription products needed for Coding Kiddos.

 ---